drfleming0227/Redfish-Tools/doc-generator/README_config_files.md

 If `description` or `intro` are specified for a schema, that value replaces the description of the schema.
 If both are specified, the `description` is output, followed by the `intro`.

 The `mockup` and `jsonpayload` attributes are mutually exclusive.
-If both are provided, the content found at `mockup` will take precedence.
-Using a payload directory (specified as `payload_dir` in the base configuration file) is preferred over using these attributes.
+If you specify both attributes, the content at `mockup` takes precedence.
+If you specify a `payload_dir` in the base configuration file, a payload directory is preferred over using these attributes.

 ## Examples